• | 9:00 am

 THE DEVELOPER DILEMMA

 By adopting modular construction, developers can not only meet high-quality standards but also ensure faster, scalable construction with minimal waste, adds Hijazi.
 Smart materials are reshaping the durability and energy efficiency of modular structures, which are gaining popularity in Saudi Arabia’s real estate projects.
-These materials, such as self-healing concrete and phase-change materials, enhance structural longevity while reducing maintenance needs, aligning with Vision 2030’s goals for resilient and eco-friendly buildings.
+These materials, such as self-healing concrete and phase-change materials, enhance structural longevity while reducing maintenance needs.

-Collectively, these advancements contribute to sustainable urbanization, economic diversification, and enhanced project delivery capabilities, enabling the construction sector to align with the Kingdom’s ambitious targets.
-Integrating smart technologies and materials fosters a more adaptive, data-driven approach to construction and facility management, making Saudi Arabia’s urban centers more efficient, sustainable, and resilient.
+Collectively, these advancements contribute to sustainable urbanization, economic diversification, and enhanced project delivery capabilities.
+Meanwhile, integrating smart technologies and materials fosters a more adaptive, data-driven approach to construction and facility management.

 BUILDING GREEN

-Henshaw believes that buyers notice the overall quality of the final built product and the cost to themselves for enjoying the space.
+Henshaw believes that buyers notice the final product’s overall quality and the cost of enjoying the space.
 He adds, “In our case, with our destination so remote, our residential products can be constructed with a high level of quality, which is required for our high-end buyers looking for luxury.”

 Modular construction also allows for more complex and visually interesting forms and compositions.
-With interior pod modules, almost any aesthetic can be achieved, allowing for flexibility in offerings to our buyers and guests.
+With interior pod modules, almost any aesthetic can be achieved, allowing for flexibility in offerings.

 He also highlights that they are focused on creating healthy and energy-efficient spaces designed with concern for the environment and promoting well-being.
 He explains, “Residential buyers in particular, are very savvy today.
 Sustainable practices are expected and not an option.”